Aitorzan3/GeRnika/README.md

 ```

 Note that in order to install the vignettes together with the package,
-it is necessary to attach the packages “markdown”, “knitcitations” and
+it is necessary to attach the packages “markdown”, “knitcitations”,
-“knitr” to your namespace.
-Once you have done that, you may use the
+“knitr” and “ggpubr” to your namespace.
+Once you have done that, you may
-following instruction to install de vignettes of `GeRnika`:
+use the following instruction to install de vignettes of `GeRnika`:

 ``` r
 # commands for installing the package together with its vignettes from github